asmorodws/simlok2/docs/FIX_PDF_COMPRESSION_ERROR.md

 1. Images were supposed to be optimized to JPEG format via `optimizeImage()`
 2. However, some images retained PNG compression methods (flate/deflate)
+3. **Additional issue:** `optimizeImage()` had a fallback that returned the original buffer unchanged if optimization failed
-3. When `pdfDoc.embedJpg()` tried to parse these images, it encountered PNG-specific compression methods (96, 186)
+4. When `pdfDoc.embedJpg()` tried to parse these images, it encountered PNG-specific compression methods (96, 186)
-4. pdf-lib's JPEG embedder couldn't handle these compression methods and threw an error
+5. pdf-lib's JPEG embedder couldn't handle these compression methods and threw an error

 **Technical Details:**
 - Compression method codes 96, 186 are specific to PNG format (deflate/flate compression)
 - pdf-lib has separate embedders for JPEG (`embedJpg()`) and PNG (`embedPng()`)
 - Using the wrong embedder for the actual image format causes this error
+- **Critical:** If `optimizeImage()` returned the original buffer, PNG images would be passed to `embedJpg()` causing the error

 ## Solution